koinos/koinos-docs/docs/nodes/management.md

 current operator's local changes.
 Use both sets as review input; do not copy the old configuration blindly.

-Create the new active files from the proposed bundle, then use your editor to apply only the reviewed local values:
+Create the new active files from the proposed release or commit, then use your editor to apply only the confirmed local values:

 ```console
 cd /opt/koinos-next